Ashenafi-adola/Ashenafi-adola/README.md

-# 👋 Hi, I’m Ashenafi Adola
+# 👋 Hi, I’m Ashenafi Adola a passionate fullstack web developer with Django for the backend and react for the frontend

 ### 👨‍💻 Computer Science and Engineering student @ Adama Science and Technology University